GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/bondmates/adventurer-bondmates.md

         - If you have been trust farming for more than 30 minutes, then double-check:
             - Unit is Bronze grade
             - The 2 GWO fights are completed
-            - The unit did not die repeatedly while leveling them
+            - The unit did not die repeatedly while leveling
         - There are very rare instances where a Nameless unit will just not proc the flaming-heart icon even after excessive trust grinding.
-This tends to happen with Good or Neutral MC and Evil units the most frequently.
+This tends to happen with a Good or Neutral MC and Evil units the most frequently.
 We suspect that each unit has a starting trust value range that is RNG-based and determined at creation.
 Some units can start with extremely low trust making them difficult to raise.
 In some cases it is just best to dismiss for their Grade tag.

     === "Flaming-Heart Icon"